valhalla/valhalla/README.md

 Command Line Tools
 ------------------
 ####path_test
-A C++ application that will create a path with guidance instructions for the specified route request.
+A C++ application that will create a route path with guidance instructions for the specified route request.
 ```
 #Usage
 ./path_test -j '<JSON_ROUTE_REQUEST>' --config <CONFIG_FILE>